The River Griese Trout and Salmon Anglers Association is comprised of people from all walks of life, with one thing in common: we all love to fish.

 - Castledermot Service Station (Behan’s)

-Day Tickets can be used for all stretches of the river – from Beat 1 through to exit in to the River Barrow and Beat Maps will be available along with the Day Tickets.
+Day Tickets can be used for all stretches of the river – from Beat 1 through to exit in to the River Barrow and Beat Maps can be viewed on this website.

 That represents great value for great fishing, so we look forward to welcoming you to the riverbanks as you come to fish with us!